What Tindra does, and how it works.

 Get notified when something breaks.
 Not on every event.

-Tindra sends alerts on conditions that matter: a new issue appearing for the first time, a resolved issue regressing, or an error rate crossing a threshold.
+Tindra sends alerts on conditions that matter: a new issue, a regression, an error rate spike, or a cron job that stopped running.
 Not a flood of identical notifications for each occurrence.

 - New issue alerts when a unique fingerprint appears for the first time